Does it Hurt?

 After an adjustment I advise that a patient drink plenty of water.
 Some patients feel tired, some feel sore, and some feel great!
 The thing to remember is the adjustments allow the body to start healing itself - this takes time and is a process - not a "quick fix" or a pill to mask your symptoms.

 How Long Until I Feel Better?

 Under normal circumstances, adjustments don't hurt.
 The patient may experience a minor amount of discomfort during the adjustment which lasts only seconds.
 Adjustments or manipulations are extremely safe.
 The risk factor is estimated to be in excess of 1 million to 1.
 By avoiding drugs and risky surgery, chiropractic care enjoys an excellent track record.
-A thorough exam can identify the rare person fro whom chiropractic care
+A thorough exam can identify the rare person for whom chiropractic care might be unsuited.

-Adjustments are safer than an over-the-counter pain reliever.
+Compare the statistics: Adjustments are safer than over-the-counter pain relievers.